braineast/bjgh/README.md

 bjgh
 ====

-The appointments wizard for hospitals of beijing.
+The appointments helper for hospitals of beijing.